D6-Byun/CTP431-Fall/README.md

 # CTP431-Fall

-This repository is consisted of 3 parts: DatasetProcessor, Model, Application.
+This repository is consist of 3 parts: DatasetProcessor, Model, Application.
-Please watch .readme of each part to watch detailed explanation.

 # DataProcessor